matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 * `'password'`: a hash of the user's password.
 * `'alias'`: the user's alias if any.
 This value is displayed instead of the login handle when addressing the user in the UI.
 * `'email'`: the user's email address.
-* `'token_auth'`: a user's [token auth](#).
+* `'token_auth'`: a user's token auth.
 * `'date_registered'`: the date the user data was persisted.

-User data is read on every UI and [Reporting API](#) request.
-TODO: the tracker uses a token_auth, does that mean it reads user data? or is that data cached? or is it just for the superuser so the config is used?
+User data is read on every UI and [Reporting API](/guides/piwiks-reporting-api) request. <~-- TODO: the tracker uses a token_auth, does that mean it reads user data? or is that data cached? or is it just for the superuser so the config is used? -->

 There is some user related information that is not stored directly in user entities.
 They are descirbed below: